dfelinto/blender-manual/manual/modeling/meshes/selecting.rst

 Loose
    Select all vertices or edges that do not form part of a face.
 Similar
-   Select components based on how similar certain properties are to it.
+   Select geometry based on how similar certain properties are to it.

 More :kbd:`ctrl-num+`
-   Propagates selection by adding components that are adjacent to selected elements.
+   Propagates selection by adding geometry that are adjacent to selected elements.
 Less :kbd:`ctrl-num-`
-   Deselects components that form the bounds of the current selection
+   Deselects geometry that form the bounds of the current selection

 Mirror
    Select mesh items at the mirrored location.
+Pick Linked :kbd:`L`
+   Selects all geometry connected to the geometry under the cursor.
 Linked :kbd:`ctrl-L`
-   Selects all components that are connected to the current selection.
+   Selects all geometry that are connected to the current selection.

 Vertex Path
    Selects a vertex path between two selected vertices